DarioBianco/notes/Web Development - Angela Yu.md

         [name]: value // You need the backets or the key name will be 'name' rather than 'fName', 'lName', or 'email'.
       }
     });

+    // Alternative (terse) way to return the spread-syntax version
+    // of the contact object to set the contact.
+    // ---
+    // The parenthates that wrap the curly braces are used to tell
+    // JS that the contents inside the curly braces is an object, not
+    // the body of a funciton.
+    // ---
+    // It's nice to know this is possible, but the above spread-syntax
+    // version is preferrred.
+    setContact((prevValue) => ({...prevValue, [name]: value });

   }

   return (